Prajwal111299/skills-communicate-using-markdown/README.md

   In your repository settings: enable template repository, add your 1280×640 social image, auto delete head branches.
   Add your open source license, GitHub uses MIT license.
 -->
-# hello world, I'm Prajwal Kumar and I'm happy to learn AI Toolchains!
-# This is my second header in this file
 # Communicate using Markdown

 _Organize ideas and collaborate using Markdown, a lightweight language for text formatting._